 There is no longer a separate procedure for admissibility, therefore the same rules as in the Regular Procedure: Personal Interview apply.

 3.3.
 Appeal

-dmissibility Procedure me as regular procedure al 1.
-Does tl he law provide for an appea the adm Yes nissibility procedure?
-If yes, is it If yes, is it suspensive al ☐ Administrative ☐ Some grounds ☐ No
+Indicators: Admissibility F 1.
+Does the law provide for an appeal against the c lecision in the admissibility procedure? ⊠ Yes □ □ No ✤ If yes, is it Judicial Administrative If yes, is it suspensive 🗌 Yes  Some grounds 🗌 No